OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 ### Threat model
 We distinguish three types of threats: during development-time (when data is obtained and prepared, and the model is trained/obtained), through using the model (providing input and reading the output), and by attacking the system during runtime (in production).
 The diagram shows the threats in these three groups as arrows.
-Each threat has a specific impact, incidcated by the letters, referring to the Impact legend.
+Each threat has a specific impact, indicated by letters referring to the Impact legend.
 The control overview section contains this diagram with groups of controls added.
 ![AI Security Threats](/images/threats.png)

 ### AI Security Matrix